-What Does a Workers Compensation Case Manager Do?
+What is a Workers Compensation Nurse Case Manager?

 A few years ago, the Georgia State Board of Workers’ Compensation changed its rules about nurse case managers.
 Since that rule change, nurse case manager are more common in workers compensation cases.

 If you have a nurse case manager on your case, you probably have some questions: